binaryage/asepsis-web/index.md

   * Glims uses the same method of injecting code by setting `DYLD_INSERT_LIBRARIES`.
 Glims overrides Asepsis.
 This will be fixable but it needs more investigation from my side.
 Please [comment on it here](http://getsatisfaction.com/binaryage/topics/asepsis_not_working_if_glims_is_installed).

+#### Xcode 4.2, iOS 5.0 Simulator

+  * Some developers reported that Asepsis breaks iOS 5.0 Simulator and causes Xcode 4.2 fail in loading XIB files

 Please [report any issues](mailto:support@binaryage.com).
 A similar technical approach was used in TotalFinder for more than 2 years without significant troubles.
 I'm aware that it is not a perfect solution but still it improves my situation because I don't care about .DS_Store files that much and can afford losing them from time to time.

 ## FAQ